-- 1.)
-Employees are entitled to parental leave allowances as follows: - a) A gualified employee is full time regular permanent status, with a minimum of one year of active service. - b) Upon written request a qualified employee shall be entitled to opt for either standard parental leave for up to 35 consecutive weeks with pay or extended parental leave of up to 61 consecutive weeks with pay. - c) The parental leave allowance will consist of 35 weekly payments equivalent to the difference between the employment insurance gross benefits & any other earnings received by the employee and 75% of the employee's basic pay.
-Such payments will be made consistent with the Employment Insurance Act. - d) Should the employee request extended parental leave of 61 weeks, the amount paid to the employee by BC Transit would be prorated over the longer term. - e) The employee must be in receipt of EI benefits to be eligible for the allowance and must fulfil a return to work commitment equivalent to the length of the leave taken to avoid a prorated repayment penalty being applied. - f) Where both parents are employees of the Employer, they shall each qualify for the full amount of unpaid parental leave.
-However, they must split the 35 weeks or 61 weeks of top up allowance between the two parents and they must make the same choice of either standard parental leave or extended parental leave.
+- a) Employees are entitled to parental leave allowances as follows: - i) A qualified employee is full time regular permanent status, with a minimum of $\underline{1}$ year of active service. - ii) Upon written request a qualified employee shall be entitled to opt for either standard parental leave for up to 35 consecutive weeks with pay or extended parental leave of up to 61 consecutive weeks with pay. - iii) The parental leave allowance will consist of 35 weekly payments equivalent to the difference between the employment insurance gross benefits & any other earnings received by the employee and 75% of the employee's basic pay.
+Such payments will be made consistent with the Employment Insurance Act.

-- g) Such written request must be made at least four weeks prior to the proposed leave commencement date and must be supported by appropriate documentation. - h) Leave taken under this clause shall commence: - In case of birth parent immediately following maternity leave, article 19.0 - In the case of the other parent, immediately following the birth or placement of the adoptive child. - An employee's election of either standard or extended parental leave is irrevocable.
-However, the employee may opt to return to work prior to the end of the leave. - 2.
-Maximum Combined Entitlement
+- iv) Should the employee request extended parental leave of 61 weeks, the amount paid to the employee by BC Transit would be prorated over the longer term. - v) The employee must be in receipt of EI benefits to be eligible for the allowance and must fulfil a return to work commitment equivalent to the length of the leave taken to avoid a prorated repayment penalty being applied. - vi) Where both parents are employees of the Employer, they shall each qualify for the full amount of unpaid parental leave.
+However, they must split the 35 weeks or 61 weeks of top up allowance between the 2 parents and they must make the same choice of either standard parental leave or extended parental leave. - vii) Such written request must be made at least 4 weeks prior to the proposed leave commencement date and must be supported by appropriate documentation. - viii) Leave taken under this clause shall commence: - 1) In case of birth parent immediately following maternity leave, Article 19.06 - 2) In the case of the other parent, immediately following the birth or placement of the adoptive child. - 3) An employee's election of either standard or extended parental leave is irrevocable.
+However, the employee may opt to return to work prior to the end of the leave.

+b) Maximum Combined Entitlement